TerryAckee/TonDigitStream/README.md

 8m59s
-I acted on the decision to re-adjust a series of many small changes I had made before demonstrating my understanding of a native code and script's logic and ability to adjust it to produce results that I want because of my understanding of logic and practical experience!
 [ Here I am showing orginization and the holding the value of tracibility of actions and adjustments to the code. noting each of the adjustments I made, then changing them all back to what they were before.
 Removing room for any unnaccounted mistakes!
 [Tracability]